23 Best Photography Backpacks in 2024 (Multiple Size Options)

 The Peak Design Everyday Sling v2 has 3L, 6L and 10L options in a choice of three colors: Ash, Midnight and Black.
 If you’ve read my guide to the best camera accessories for photographers, you’re aware of how great I think the Peak Design Field Pouch is!

-In general, Peak Design makes excellent products that are worth the price tag.
+In general, the Peak Design brand makes excellent products that are worth the price tag.
 The design for all of their products is well thought-out and the materials are excellent and durable.
-All of my Peak Design products still look new and have no major issues.
+I did a run-down of this camera bag at my Peak Design Everyday Sling v2 review, where you can see all my detailed photos of it.

 The Everyday Sling is packable and foldable, and it’s great because it can be adjusted for right or left side carrying (great for lefties or ambidextrous people!).
 All three sizes are designed to be worn snugly, and the dividers inside the sling create surfaces that will cradle your lenses.